A woman holding different biohacking supplements

 Methylene Blue

 Methylene Blue is a potent mitochondrial enhancer that helps reduce oxidative stress in the body, leading to improved cellular energy [14].
-It supports brain function by promoting better cognitive health and protecting against neurological damage.
+It may support brain function by promoting better cognitive health and protecting against neurological damage.

 Mitochondrial Peptides (MOTS-c & SS-31)